hoanganhduc/getscipapers/README.md

 ```

 The window exposes the same options as the CLI—database selection (toggle one or many services), metadata-only runs, custom download folders, and verbose logging—and reuses the CLI logic under the hood so behavior stays consistent.

+The GUI also shows the running version with author and support links, accepts comma-separated DOIs directly or from a text file, disables actions while background work is in progress, offers **Clear output** and **Open folder** buttons to reset logs or jump to your downloads, and lets you type or browse for a credentials JSON file when you want to point at a custom location.
+You can likewise toggle proxy usage, browse for a proxy JSON configuration, or let the app automatically fetch a working proxy so every service call follows the same connectivity rule.
+Settings live in their own tab so search actions stay uncluttered, an **About** tab lists the author, description, source code, donation links, and license, and the output pane now has a **Detailed log** tab with timestamped entries alongside the main console.
+A dedicated **Remove metadata** control can scrub PDF metadata after downloads, either overwriting the original or writing a cleaned copy alongside it.
+Inline validation hints appear beside inputs when something is missing, a shared progress bar and toast notifications make long downloads and proxy discovery visible, and **Save/Reload profile** buttons persist your preferred folders, credentials, and proxy settings between sessions.

 ## Running getscipapers in GitHub Codespace